Serge Boisvert

-Pierre Serge Boisvert (born June 1, 1959) is a Canadian former professional ice hockey player for the Toronto Maple Leafs and Montreal Canadiens.
+Pierre Serge Boisvert (born June 1, 1959) is a Canadian former professional ice hockey player.
+In North America, he won the Calder Cup in 1985.
+He also played in the National Hockey League (NHL) for the Toronto Maple Leafs and Montreal Canadiens, winning the Stanley Cup with the latter in 1986.

-In Sweden, Boisvert played for Västra Frölunda, and for Frisk Tigers, Spektrum Flyers and Vålerenga in Norway.
-He won the Calder Cup in 1985.
-He won a Stanley Cup championship in 1986 with Montreal.
-In 2002 Boisvert coached Frisk Tigers to the Norwegian Championship.
+Following his North American career, Boisvert played in Sweden for Västra Frölunda, and in Norway for Frisk Tigers, Spektrum Flyers and Vålerenga.
+In 2002 Boisvert coached Frisk Tigers to the Norwegian championship.

 Post career

 Since 2010, Boisvert has been an amateur scout with the Montreal Canadiens of the NHL.